team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 Similar selection logic follows for other videos in the batch.

 ### Selection at an interval
-After experimenting with a few videos, we observed that picking continuos frames does not capture any significant movement in the actual video.
+After experimenting with a few videos, we observed that picking continuous frames does not capture any significant movement in the actual video.
 In order to overcome this, we came up with an approach of selecting video frames with a certain interval in between the selected frames rather than having continuous frames.

 ![batch_gen](img/frame_selection/frame_selection_with_intervals.png)